Skip to main content

 • Pick one number you want this campaign to use as the caller ID.

-You can change this number later or add more numbers and use tags as your usage grows.
+You can change this later or add more numbers as your usage grows.

 6. Import contacts from CSV